 Our committee have resolved to cancel our Society Activities and have activated these cancellations effective from today Thursday 19th March 2020.

-These cancellations have
+These cancellations have included:

 - Research Centre Closure Generally